alexramos/CarND-LaneLines-P1/writeup.md

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to incorporate some notion of memory or history from previously detected lanes.
 When processing video, N previous detected lines could be used to influence the current image's drawn lines.
 For example, we could use an average of lines from a buffer.
-This would make the drawn lines on a video appear smoother (less frame-to-frame jitter) and more robost to noise from a single frame.
+This would make the drawn lines on a video appear smoother (less frame-to-frame jitter) and more robust to noise from a single frame.

 Another potential improvement could be to incorporate color detection in our line finding algorithm.
-This would help detect lines in cases where the algorithm performs poorly, notably yellow lines on lighter-colored asphalt.
+This would help detect lines in cases where the current algorithm performs poorly, notably yellow lines on lighter-colored asphalt.